DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 We recommend that you review the text version of the User Interface Manual that is in the |product name| by typing Chord-h.
-You can also read an HTML version by typing Chord-h together with dots 7 and 8.
+You can also read an HTML version that's on the web by typing Chord-h together with dots 7 and 8.

 Don't be afraid to explore.
 You can always type Chord-z to escape back out of any location,